cleberjamaral/erh-example/README.md

 ```
 You can just go ahead by pressing ENTER for each question that `yarn init` prompts you.
 It will end up creating a `package.json` file.

-Then, we add a few dependencies to our project: [express](https://www.npmjs.com/package/express), a web application framework for Node.js, and [cors](https://www.npmjs.com/package/cors), a protocol that allows scripts on a browser to interact with resources of other origins.
+Then, we add a dependency to our project: [express](https://www.npmjs.com/package/express), a web application framework for Node.js.
 Let us run the following command:
 ```
-$ yarn add express cors
+$ yarn add express
 ```
 This command adds the referred dependencies to `package.json` and also creates/updates a `yarn.lock` file for maintaining installation consistency.